aboutcircles/circles-docs/docs/README.md

 # 👋 Welcome to Circles

+Circles is a vision for and a project to implement a social money that is collaborative, rather than comptetitive in its nature.
 At the core of the Circles project lies a simple yet powerful principle:

 **"Every person receives one Circle every hour, unconditionally."**

-By leveraging blockchain technology and smart contracts, we ensure that the distribution of Circles is fair, transparent, and secure.
+Circles uses smart contracts to facilitate this social contract between people and help it scale across communities.